CosmicBagel/cpp_pong/README.md

 ```

 ### Running
-Memory leaks can be spammy, to disable them
+Memory leaks checking can be spammy, to disable it:
 ```bash
 # inside debug build folder
 EXPORT ASAN_OPTIONS=detect_leaks=0